Quantum resolution limit of long-baseline imaging using distributed entanglement: Introduction

-While these contributions have nicely laid down the ground work for entanglement based interferometry, phase estimation between two sites only allows us to estimate the position of a single object.
-Moreover, a recent suite of work on quantitative passive imaging shows that single-source localization is not a good proxy for imaging more complex scene features, and that most photon efficient schemes must involve multimode, potentially adaptive, interferometry prior to detection~\cite{Lee2022,Grace2022}.
-In order to carry out more complex quantitative imaging and/or parameter estimation tasks, we need to be able to create an entanglement based equivalent of the conventional multiple telescope interferometric receiver where all the light received at different sites is brought through single mode fibers or `light pipes' to a central location, and fed into a linear interferometer whose outputs are then measured for the number of photon clicks.
-In Ref.~\cite{Padilla2024b}, we studied different alternatives of performing this and to create the entanglement-based equivalent of any multiple telescope receiver with spatial mode sorting.
+While these contributions have nicely laid down the ground work for entanglement based interferometry, estimation of the phase difference between an incoming science photon between two telescope sites allows us only to estimate the position of a single point object.
+One could argue that with repeated use of this protocol, one could image any general scene.
+However, a suite of recent work on quantitative passive imaging problems shows that single-point-source localization is not a good proxy for imaging more complex scene features, and that the most photon efficient schemes---ones whose performance attains respective {\em quantum limits} of those quantitative imaging problems---must involve multimode, potentially adaptive, interferometry prior to detection~\cite{Lee2022,Grace2022}.
+In order to carry out more complex quantitative imaging and/or parameter estimation tasks, we need to be able to create an entanglement based equivalent of a multiple-telescope interferometric receiver where all the light received at different sites is brought through single mode fibers or `light pipes' to a central location, and fed into a linear interferometer whose outputs are then measured for the number of photon clicks~\cite{Sajjad2023}.